AshwinRamesh21/AshwinRamesh21/README.md

 <h1 align="center"> Hello there, I'm Ashwin Ramesh </h1>
-<h2> Student at VIT Bhopal University and Intern at Amadeus Labs, Bangalore</h2>
+<h2 align="center"> Student at VIT Bhopal University and Intern at Amadeus Labs, Bangalore</h2>

 - 🌱 AI, ML and CV enthusiast 🤓
 - 👯 Always a great team player, open to more collabs 😇